top of page

 TIP 2 - Reviews & recommendations

-TIP 3 - visit the settings
+TIP 3 - Visit the settings

 Contact the childcare/nurseries and book a visit.
-Visiting potential nurseries is a crucial step in the selection process.

 But what exactly should you look for during these visits?
-Take the time to look at:

-• The cleanliness of all areas including the main rooms, outside, toilets, and the kitchen if you are able to
+• The cleanliness of all areas, including the main rooms, outside, toilets, and the kitchen, if you are able to.

 • The safety measures around the settings; are the doors and gates open/closed/locked?
 Can the children easily access resources?